andrea-weisberg/readme-sprint-devportal/docs/get-started/fraud.md

 Paymentology Sprint allows you to implement the following authorization checks:

-Checks on CVC1 and CVC2- card is stopped if incorrect CVV (3-digit code printed on the back of card) is entered incorrectly three times
+* Checks on CVC1 and CVC2- card is stopped if incorrect CVV (**3-digit code** printed on the back of card) is entered incorrectly three times

-Checks on magstripe data present
+* Checks on magstripe data present

-Checks on blacklisted merchants /out of country usage)/high risk merchants
+* Checks on blacklisted merchants /out of country usage)/high risk merchants

-Checks for limits setup on the campaign.
+* Checks for limits setup on the campaign.

 ## Alerts

 Paymentology has some alerts in place to monitor suspicious/ fraudulent activity

-Alert when a merchant has more than 50 transactions that failed with a an error code of 1001 (Expired Crad), 1018 (No card Record/card doesn’t exist) or 1022(security violation eg. incorrect CVV) in the last 15 minutes
+* Alert when a merchant has more than 50 transactions that failed with a an error code of 1001 (Expired Crad), 1018 (No card Record/card doesn’t exist) or 1022(security violation eg. incorrect CVV) in the last 15 minutes

-Alert for Number of successful transactions from countries of BRA,MEX,RUS,CAN for the BIN compared to total number of successful transactions in the last 30 minutes.
+* Alert for Number of successful transactions from countries of BRA,MEX,RUS,CAN for the BIN compared to total number of successful transactions in the last 30 minutes.

 ## Merchant Blocking

 Paymentology supports various fraud block rule types including :

-​BIN equal to and Acceptor Name​/Merchant ID - This refers to blocking a merchant at BIN level using the MID/Merchant name
+* BIN equal to and Acceptor Name​/Merchant ID - This refers to blocking a merchant at BIN level using the MID/Merchant name

 Paymentology also has rules that can be setup at campaign level and can be validated with the client.
 Here are some of the rules

-AcquirerCountry, ​TerminalID​, and ​MerchantID​ combinations for more precise merchant blocking
+* AcquirerCountry, ​TerminalID​, and ​MerchantID​ combinations for more precise merchant blocking

-Country-level blocks  - Reject transactions from Specific Countries
+* Country-level blocks  - Reject transactions from Specific Countries

-Restricting Card Use to Specific Countries in a Region
+* Restricting Card Use to Specific Countries in a Region

-Terminal Entry Mode blocks
+* Terminal Entry Mode blocks

-Blocking non-3DS transactions
+* Blocking non-3DS transactions

-Blocking Merchant Categories
+* Blocking Merchant Categories

 ## Settlement